 29 July 2021 – 30 January 2022

-A trail in five acts, a play of weaving chapters: Parco Archeologico della Neapolis re-opens to a tale of interspecies solidarity.
-The shape of our story resembles not an arc, but a web of at-tent(s)ion—a Teatro di Aracne that invites new entanglements on the stages of historic crossing.
-Weathered tales of past mythology will confront and challenge the planetary conditioning that structures the ways in which we live together today.
-Curated by Paolo Falcone, AnarcoAracnoAnacroArcano invites us to wander with the transformations necessary in our search for new propositions of multispecies flourishing.
-To hear beyond our range of at-tent(s)ion, the exhibition traverses and intervenes the traditional archaeological tours of the Area of Neapolis with Saraceno’s experimental narrative route, inviting visitors to attune to rhythms of interspecies connectivity, towards an Aero(s)cenic vision of geos, bios and cosmos relation.
+A trail in five acts, a play of weaving chapters: Parco Archeologico della Neapolis re-opened to a tale of interspecies solidarity.
+The shape of our story resembled not an arc, but a web of at-tent(s)ion—a Teatro di Aracne that invited new entanglements on the stages of historic crossing.
+Weathered tales of past mythology confronted and challenged the planetary conditioning that structures the ways in which we live together today.
+Curated by Paolo Falcone, AnarcoAracnoAnacroArcano invited us to wander with the transformations necessary in our search for new propositions of multispecies flourishing.
+To hear beyond our range of at-tent(s)ion, the exhibition traversed and intervened the traditional archaeological tours of the Area of Neapolis with Saraceno’s experimental narrative route, inviting visitors to attune to rhythms of interspecies connectivity, towards an Aero(s)cenic vision of geos, bios and cosmos relation.

 Water, one of life’s sustaining elements, continually undergoes metamorphosis, like the nymphs of Greek mythology, Ciane and Arethusa, who were transformed into streams to escape the abuses of powerful gods.
 Ever the shape-shifter, water manifests itself as tears and raindrops, raging rivers and placid ponds, it evaporates and creates figures in the sky through the bodies of clouds.
 It is feminine and quintessentially fluid, it flows through and adapts, it rises to the opportunity to spring and flow.